When WhatsApp Gets Hacked, Here’s What To Do

 One of the key indicators that your WhatsApp account is compromised is seeing contacts that aren’t yours.
 WhatsApp is so intuitive that it will add your contacts when you log in on a new device.
 Another sign is, of course, messages that you didn’t send.
 If you open WhatsApp and see suspicious messages, someone is likely using your account.

-Lastly, the company itself may have gotten hacked.
+Lastly, the company may have gotten hacked.
 This situation is usually a wide-scale attack that compromises users’ data.
 Unfortunately, there isn’t a great way to detect this type of activity.
-But, WhatsApp will send you notifications that your account may have gotten compromised.
+Regardless, WhatsApp will send you notifications that your account may have gotten compromised.

-For more information, here’s how to recognize suspicious activity on Snapchat.
+For more information, here’s how to recognize suspicious activity on WhatsApp.

 What To Do If Your WhatsApp Account gets Hacked